 I didn’t label these slides, but the cars shown from are 1968, 2010, and 2012.
 A look at their profiles reinforces the idea that the 3rd Gen Beetle is as much a neo-retro look at the original Beetle as the New Beetle was — but instead of taking Beetle owners into a UFO-shaped futuristic Beetle (like the New Beetle), Volkswagen reimagined the 3rd Gen Beetle as a funky-but-practical upscale ride.
 I think this is admirable — Volkswagen isn’t selling New Beetle kitsch here as much as they are selling the classic Beetle brand’s staying power.

 But as much as I have to tip my hat to the 3rd Gen Beetle’s neo-retro design, I’m a purist.
-Here’s what I wish the next Beetle model would(n’t) do:
+I hope the next Beetle model stays true to the original vision.